 After finishing their meal, the dogs trot across the savanna towards their territory, and we decide to follow a bitch with swollen teats.
 She doesn’t mind the car at all, but approaches a den, emitting a strange, bird-like twitter.
-Nine pups immediately emerge from the den.
-They are about four weeks old, with black, wrinkled faces and enormous ears, tottering about on their short legs.

-Read more about these fascinating dogs on the page Animals: Hunting dogs – nomads of the savanna.
+You may read more about these fascinating dogs on the page Animals: Hunting dogs – nomads of the savanna.